frlan/partuniverse/README.md

 Another approach to keep track of parts not only inside a hacker space but at a more general storage.

+## Discussion and help

+To discuss about partuniverse or get help, join our mailing list at [lstsrv.org](https://lstsrv.org/mailman/listinfo/partuniverse)

+## Bugreporting

+Please report bugs and feature wishes to the project page at [github](https://github.com/frlan/partuniverse/issues)

 ## Installation

 ### Dependencies